 Wigley, not Wrigley, Jay first discovered Retrosheet in 1996 and wondered how such a thing was even possible.
 Now he knows.
 His earliest baseball memory is of the scoreboard animations at the Astrodome in the summer of 1972.
 Jay lives in Knoxville, Tennessee, with his wife and kids and dog and four cats, the only baseball fan among them.

-If you want to get an email when the book is published later in 2026, fill out the contact form below.
+If you want to read three sample chapters, fill out the contact form below.